ajmalkoti/ajmalkoti.github.io/index.md

-## Ajay Malkoti
+### Ajay Malkoti
+Visiting Researcher
-Visiting Researcher at Tata Institute of Fundamental Research
+Tata Institute of Fundamental Research, Mumbai, India

+### Education
+**Ph.D.** in Physical Sciences from AcSIR at National Geophysical Research Institute, Hyderabad, India **M.Sc.** in Geophysics from Indian Institute of Technology Kharagpur, West Bengal, India **B.Sc.** in Physical Sciences from University of Delhi, India

-## Research Interests
+### Research Interests
 I am a exploration geophysicist with an interest on seismic wave propagation in earth.
 I am interested in observing, modeling and explaining the phenonmenons that might be of interest in geophysics.
 For the reson, I develope my own codes for numerical simulation.
 The simulation are capable of generating the full seismic wavefiled for a given model yet limited by the governing physics and numerical accuracy.
 I am equally interested in numerical methods as it serves the immidiate demand in the seismic inversion procedures.